rxbn/kube-schema.nvim/README.md

 require("kube-schema").setup({
   debounce_ms = 150,
   cache_dir = vim.fn.stdpath("data") .. "/kube-schema",
+  notifications = false,
 })
 ```

 > ℹ️ If [fidget.nvim](https://github.com/j-hui/fidget.nvim) is installed, kube-schema.nvim uses it to surface schema refresh progress and errors automatically.
+Set `notifications = false` to disable all status messages.

 If you want to customize or extend further, PRs and issues are always welcome!